manlito/flower-descriptor/README.md

 In order to compare descriptors, for a general case, we need to make them rotation invariant/illumination/scale.
 We will apply the following:

 - Scale.
-For each of the 3 orientation levels
+For each of the 3 scale levels, we take the scale with the highest response.
+- Orientation.
+We will search for the strongest angle (of the 8 plus an smoothing kernel).
+Then, we will apply a shift such that we start with the strongest response.
 - Illumination.
 Each descriptor will be normalized at each coordinate, such that from their 8 orientations orientations will add up 255 (or 1.0 is storing as float).

 ## Interfaces